Vincent Irizarry

 Vincent Irizarry (born November 12, 1959) is an American actor.
 He was nominated for a Daytime Emmy Award in 1985 and 2002, and won in 2009.

 Early life and education

-Irizarry grew up on Long Island, New York and is one of six children.
-His father was originally from Puerto Rico while his mother was the daughter of Italian immigrants from Sicily.
+Irizarry was born in Queens and raised on Long Island, one of six children.
+His father Frank was originally from Puerto Rico while his mother Carmella "Millie" (née: Russo; died 2025) was the daughter of Italian immigrants from Sicily.
+After graduating from Sachem High School in 1977, he attended the Berklee College of Music, majoring in piano and composition, leaving before finishing his degree after becoming involved in acting and being awarded a full scholarship to the Lee Strasberg Theatre and Film Institute.

 Career

 Irizarry got his start in daytime television in 1983 as Brandon/Lujack Luvonaczek Spaulding on Guiding Light.
 His character was paired up with Beth Raines (then Judi Evans Luciano) and they were considered a "supercouple."
 He was nominated for a Daytime Emmy Award in 1985.
 He then played Dr. Scott Clark from 1987 to 1989 on Santa Barbara.
 He also portrayed the role of Lujack Spaulding's twin brother Nick McHenry Spaulding on Guiding Light from July 1991 to February 26, 1996.
 Irizarry returned for a cameo in late-December 1996.

 Irizarry was cast in the role of Dr. David Hayward on All My Children, a role he originated in 1997.
 Irizarry also went to One Life to Live, during the infamous baby-swap storyline in 2005.
 He portrayed David until November 28, 2006.

 However, in November 2006, Irizarry joined the cast of The Young and the Restless as the character David Chow, first appearing on January 9, 2007.
 David Chow was romantically involved with Carmen Mesta, played by Marisa Ramirez.
 Originally contracted for 13 weeks, Irizarry's character proved popular, and his stay on the soap was extended.

 On August 17, 2008, a spokesperson for All My Children confirmed that Irizarry would reprise the role of David Hayward.
 Irizarry returned to the studio in September and began making regular appearances in October until it aired its final episode on September 23, 2011.

 In December 2012, Irizarry announced on his Facebook page that he would be joining Prospect Park's online reboot of All My Children, scheduled for Spring 2013.
 He reprised his Emmy award-winning role of Dr. David Hayward that he originated in 1997.
 It ran from April to September 2013.

 In 2013, Irizarry appeared in an episode of Homeland.

 In August 2015, news broke that Irizarry joined the cast of Days of Our Lives, portraying the role of Deimos Kiriakis, the bitter and vindictive younger half-brother of Victor Kiriakis.
 Irizarry made his first appearance in early January 2016.
 He was let go from the serial in February 2017, and then received a Daytime Emmy nomination.
 He will appear as Bradley Belasco in the audio drama Montecito, beginning April 22, 2025.